arslanah99/README.md/README.md

 ## Summary

-This repository contains all the notes taken by [Arslan](https://gist.github.com/arslanah99) for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all the notes taken by [Arslan](https://gist.github.com/arslanah99) for the Lighthouse Labs Web Development Bootcamp